DPRM: A Plug-in Doob h transform-induced Token-Ordering Module for Discrete Diffusion Models: Experiment Details and Mechanism Controls

-This subsection documents the DNA reward-optimization pilot reported in \Cref{tab:sdpo_dna_ordering_results}.
+This subsection documents the DNA reward-optimization comparison reported in \Cref{tab:sdpo_dna_ordering_results}.
 SDPO \citep{wang2025finetuning} fine-tunes discrete diffusion models with reward optimization and includes DNA regulatory-sequence design experiments.
 Our goal here is narrower than a full SDPO reproduction: we test whether the DPRM ordering module can be inserted into the SDPO code path while keeping the pretrained diffusion checkpoint, reward optimizer, oracle suite, and sequence representation fixed.

-\paragraph{Model and variants.} All four runs start from the same public pretrained DNA diffusion checkpoint and use the same SDPO fine-tuning configuration: \(K=2000\), two epochs, learning rate \(10^{-5}\), and SDPO temperature \(0.5\).
+\paragraph{Model and variants.} All runs start from the same public pretrained DNA diffusion checkpoint and use the same SDPO fine-tuning configuration: \(K=2000\), two epochs, learning rate \(10^{-5}\), and SDPO temperature \(0.5\).
 We compare the original SDPO ordering, confidence-progressive ordering, DPRM-SDPO, and DPRM(random)-SDPO.
-The DPRM variants use \(8\) reveal phases, \(10\) confidence bins, \(\beta=1.0\), \((T_{\mathrm{warm}},T_{\mathrm{switch}},N_{\mathrm{ready}})=(100,400,64)\), and Soft-BoN shortlist size \(N_t=64\).
+To measure the effect of the bucket abstraction itself, we sweep the number of phase buckets \(P\in\{1,4,8\}\) while keeping \(10\) confidence bins, \(\beta=1.0\), \((T_{\mathrm{warm}},T_{\mathrm{switch}},N_{\mathrm{ready}})=(100,400,64)\), and Soft-BoN shortlist size \(N_t=64\).
+The main table reports the \(P=1\) abstraction because it has full selected-decision readiness and the best total metric among the phase variants.
 DPRM-SDPO starts from confidence ordering before switching to DPRM, whereas DPRM(random)-SDPO starts from random ordering before the same DPRM phase.

 \paragraph{Evaluation protocol.} Each method generates \(10\) batches of \(64\) DNA sequences, for \(640\) samples per method.
 We report the GOSAI HepG2 expression score, ATAC success rate, high-expression k-mer Pearson correlation, reference-model log-likelihood, and the product-style total metric used by the SDPO evaluation.
 Intervals are \(95\%\) ordinary bootstrap intervals over generated samples with \(1{,}000\) resamples.
 This uncertainty measures generated-sample variability under a fixed checkpoint; it does not average over independent SDPO fine-tuning seeds.